wevote/WeVoteServer/docs/README_API_INSTALL_PYTHON_LINUX.md

 We will begin by installing pip from the Ubuntu repositories.
 Refresh your local package index before starting:

     $ sudo apt-get update

-If you plan on using version 2 of Python, you can install pip by typing:

-    $ sudo apt-get install python-pip

 If, instead, you plan on using version 3 of Python, you can install pip by typing:

     $ sudo apt-get install python3-pip

-Once pip is installed, you can use it to install the virtualenv package.
-If you installed the Python 2 pip, you can type:

-    $ sudo pip install virtualenv

 If you installed the Python 3 version of pip, you should type this instead: